C-gonz/Phylogenetic_Focusing/README.md

  Gene family clades, etc. can then be annotated on the tree in the chosen tree viewing program.

 ### Visualizing Node Support
-The Ultrafast bootstrap and SH-aLRT node values provided by IQtree indicate which nodes are confidentally supported; IQtree recommends a benchmark of UFboot >= 95% and SH-aLRT >= 80% (http://www.iqtree.org/doc/Frequently-Asked-Questions).
+The Ultrafast bootstrap and SH-aLRT node values provided by IQtree indicate which branches are confidentally supported; as of 2023, IQtree reports these confidence values in parentheses as (SH-aLRT support % / ultrafast bootstrap support %).
+IQtree recommends a benchmark of SH-aLRT >= 80% and UFboot >= 95% (http://www.iqtree.org/doc/Frequently-Asked-Questions).
 To collapse unsupported nodes into a polytomy, the following protocol may be used:

 1. Extract node values via Tree Graph 2 (<http://treegraph.bioinfweb.info/>)
         - Run GUI via .jar file.